Cocoon: a soft case larva build to protect them as they grow.

 Pesticide: a chemical substance that kills insects, weeds, or other organisms thought of as pests.

-Pollen: powdery material made by plants that contains the male sperm cells used in plant reproduction... more.
+Pollen: powdery material made by plants that contains the male sperm cells used in plant reproduction... more(link is external).
 Sometimes used in solving crimes.

 Queen: a female ant that lays eggs.